Have a Qualifying Life Event?

 ✓ Your Medicare plan is withdrawn from the Medicare program.

-✓ Residing, moving in to, or moving out of a nursing facility or other institution.
+✓ Residing, moving in to, or moving out of a nursing home/ long-term care hospital.

 ✓ Becoming eligible or losing your Medicaid coverage.